:Great controls, fantastic use of Kinect, addictive "one more level" gameplay

 Why you should be playing this

-I can’t stress this enough, Wreckateer is so good because it focused on the Kinect’s strengths.
-I’m sure a lot of people saw Wreckateer being a Kinect game and swore it off but for those people I’m pleading you give it a chance.
+I can’t stress this enough, Wreckateer is so good because it focuses on the Kinect’s strengths.
+I’m sure a lot of people saw Wreckateer being a Kinect game and swore it off on premise alone, but I promise, Wreckateer is worth everyone’s time.

 Wreckateer joins a list of great Kinect games that can only be around because of Kinect.
-They didn’t try to make Wreckateer do things outside of Kinect’s abilities and in doing that they created something unique and fun.
+They didn’t try to make Wreckateer do things outside of the Kinect’s abilities and in doing so they created something unique and fun.

-Figuring out how to knock down the towers and castles takes some thinking and working on high scores takes a lot of skill.
-This isn’t a “wave your arms and win” game, to be good it takes skill and Wreckateer’s control allows you to play this game with skill.
+Figuring out how to knock down towers and castles takes some thinking, and working on high scores takes a lot of skill.
+This isn’t a “wave your arms and win” game.To be good at it takes skill, and Wreckateer’s control allows you to play with it.